It's a beautiful Tuesday afternoon with the sun gazing through the atmosphere for a graceful day....

 I was discussing with my husband a few days ago about cooking some wild rice and how much I enjoy doing it and eating it.
 It's pretty much better, yummier and fantastically cheaper to make it at home than buying it from restaurants, and it's not difficult at all to do.
 Besides, you can customize it to your precise standard and taste!

 Since vegetable salad is a perfect side-dish to have on hand for any main meal for lunch, dinner or whatever, I decided to go for it.
-After less persuasions from him, I decided to make him a big bowl of green Thai chicken and wild rice salad just to show him what homemade version of this dish can be and taste like.
+After fewer persuasions from him, I decided to make him a big bowl of green Thai chicken and wild rice salad just to show him what homemade version of this dish can be and taste like.

 Iyke and I have a burning interest in fresh vegetables these days because it gives us all the nutrients and vitamins we possibly could spend more quids buying from the pharmacy and I can assure you that it is among the best decisions we have taken of recent.